Menu Close

 Your rights under FMLA regulations guarantee that you can return to the same position or a very similar position after your leave.

-Along with your rights, you also have some duties towards your employer.
-For instance, your employer may ask you to sign a return-to-work agreement after completing alcohol or drug rehab.
-This confidential agreement outlines the expectations your employer has going forward.
+Your employer may ask you to sign a return-to-work agreement after completing treatment.
+This confidential agreement outlines expectations going forward, such as:

 Can I continue working while going to rehab?